 Global Trader Programme (GTP)

-Incentives for not-for-profit organisations and the provision of international legal services include tax exemptions or concessionary tax rates of 10% for qualifying income.
-There is also a concessionary tax rate of 8% for approved aircraft lessors.
+Other incentives include tax exemptions for not-for-profit organisations and a concessionary tax rate of 8% for approved aircraft lessors.

 Foreign tax credit